Bulldog noses in the USA

 In the state of West Virginia:

-• The Durbin & Greenbrier Valley Railroad operates the socalled "New Tygart Flyer's" tourist train between Elkins and Belington with its FP7 67 and booster F7B 415, Alco FA2 303 and the BL2 82.
+• The Durbin & Greenbrier Valley Railroad operates the socalled "Cheat Mountain Salamander" tourist train between Elkins and Old Spruce with its FP7 67, FP7 243 (ex-CP 4071) and booster F7B 415, Alco FA2 303 and the BL2 82.
 The Durbin & Greenbrier Valley Railroad even runs freight trains with its roundnoses as the "West Virginia Central Division" serving industries in the area of Belington, Elkins, Dailey and Bowden.
+Beginning in early 2015, the Durbin & Greenbrier Valley Railroad began operating the Cass Scenic Railroad.

 In the state of Wisconsin:

 • On 21 August 2002 the Middleton Community Development Authority (CDA) suspended the special trains of the Middleton & Southern Wisconsin Excursion Railroad out of Middleton (near Madison) to Greenway Station's (a large shopping mall in Middleton) as well as the football trains to the University of Wisconsin stadium.
-The Wisconsin Southern Railroad bulldog nose locomotives E9A 10A and E9A 10C are now once in a while being used for Wisconsin Southern Railroad freight trains.
+The Wisconsin Southern Railroad bulldog nose locomotives E9A 10A and E9A 10C were once in a while being used for Wisconsin & Southern Railroad freight trains (but not any more since at least the beginning of 2014).
 The depot is located at Horicon.
-Early 2005 the Escanaba & Lake Superior purchased FP7 71A from Wisconsin Southern Railroad.
+Early 2005 the Escanaba & Lake Superior purchased FP7 71A from Wisconsin & Southern Railroad.
+In the end of 2019 the locomotive (now numbered 600 and still in the Wisconsin & Southern red-and-silver livery) was made operational again and it returned into revenue service.

 Throughout the USA: